benjaminparnell/mongo-obfusticate/README.md

 # cf-obfusticate

-Obfusticate sensitive data stored in MongoDB, using [faker](https://github.com/Marak/Faker.js) or your own functions functions.
+Obfusticate sensitive data stored in MongoDB using [faker](https://github.com/Marak/Faker.js) or your own functions.

 ## Installation